 This is a prophecy from Isaiah 6.
 This prophecy is still active today, even more so with the darkness of social media.
 Social media has nothing to do with “active listening” or critical thought.
 Its mob-think that oppresses the active listening process and poisons the soil of the heart.
 Mob-think is spiritually blind and deaf.
 There is no useful soil; only soil fit to be tread underfoot along the path.

 So get off social media as soon as possible.
 Be like the 15 disciples who came to Jesus to seek understanding.
 Now there is the secret: go to Jesus and “Listen”.
 Sometimes we may have some understanding in our spirit but we hesitate to take the next step.
-We must decide is what we have heard and understand is the truth.
-That is the next step.
+We must decide if what we have heard and understand is the truth.

 Step 3 – Accept the Word of God: the Greek word caries the meaning of “holding it close”.
 Its similar to the American euphemism “to receive it with open arms”.
 I think this is the recognition that the understood message is embraced and welcomed as truth.
 Obviously a critical step, but a step that cannot be achieved without the right condition of the heart as well as hearing and understanding as described above.